Royal Family of Netherlands

 Modern tradition of the WWII and the resistance against the occupation by Nazi Germany, renewed the strong historical bond between Dutch patriotism and the Oranje Family.

 The name Orange takes its roots from the French Princedom of Orange, named after the town Orange in the South of France.
-The Queen’s title is a result of marriage in 1515 between Hendrik III of Nassau-Breda and Claudia of Châlon-Orange from French Burgundy.
+The King’s title is a result of marriage in 1515 between Hendrik III of Nassau-Breda and Claudia of Châlon-Orange from French Burgundy.
 The dynasty had been established, when their son adopted the title of Orange-Nassau.
-Today orange is the traditional color of the Dutch monarchy as well as beloved color of the whole country.
+Today orange is the traditional color of the Dutch monarchy, the symbol of unity and solidarity of the nation, as well as beloved color of the whole country.
 You may well see it observing a crowd of supporters of the Dutch football team.

 King Willem-Alexander is the nominal head of state in the Netherlands.
 Several existing laws of the present political system in the Netherlands and the King’s role were established by the parliament.